nautobot/nautobot-app-ssot/docs/dev/performance_validation_reference.md

 ### `expand_subtree(scope, store) -> set`

-Returns a set of `(model_type, unique_key)` pairs covering the subtree.
+Returns a set of `(model_type, unique_key)` pairs covering the subtree rooted at the scope.
 Used by the streaming pipeline to filter the differ.

 ### Default expander

 Walks the `parent_type` / `parent_key` columns that `dump_adapter`
 populates when models use DiffSync's `_children` metadata.
-Works generically for any integration that uses `_children`.
+Works generically for any integration that uses `_children` (ServiceNow, DNA Center, Meraki, etc.).

 ### Per-integration expander